As summarized in Table 1, there are three weight training programs for women.

 - Prescribe more sets for large muscle groups than for small muscle groups

-- Keep workouts to approximately 18 or fewer sets, which produces workouts that last for approximately 50 minutes or less
+- Keep most workouts to approximately 18 or fewer sets, which produces workouts that last for approximately 50 minutes or less (the more advanced workouts include up to 21 sets)

 - Force gradual but definite progress from mesocycle to mesocycle